Lynching of Allen Brooks: Aftermath

 After the lynching, the city's sheriff, A. L. Ledbetter, said that it had been "impossible to protect" Brooks.
 Erasmus Gilbert Senter, a member of the Texas Senate, wrote an open letter criticizing the mob's ignorance of the rule of law, but many in the community did not share his view.

 The lynching was widely covered in contemporary papers.
 Many local newspapers defended the actions of the mob as carrying out justice.
 An investigation undertaken by Dallas authorities never named any members of the mob; Shapiro writes that punishing the mob members was "out of the question" because the police officers who had been charged with protecting Brooks would not identify any of them.
 No one was ever charged in connection to the lynching.

 Postcards were published depicting the event.
 One such postcard included written commentary on the back: "This is a token of a great day we had in Dallas, March 3, a negro was hung for an assault on a three year old girl."
 History professor Terry Anne Scott wrote that the postcard conveyed a "grotesque, murderous scene" as a "salutation and [...] a friendly jolt for a reciprocal jester."
 Such postcards were reprinted thousands of times.
 William H. Atwell, then a United States District Attorney, denied requests to halt the mailing of them, stating that the only law broken was "the law of common decency and love of the city in which one lives".

 Amon G. Carter, of the Fort Worth Star-Telegram, had written a special edition covering the lynching by 12:30 that same day.
 Two paperboys traveled with Carter to Dallas, selling all of the one thousand copies they had brought in thirty minutes.
 They had sold a further four thousand copies by the day's end, and one thousand more in nearby Sherman and Denison.

 Elks Arch was taken down within a year of the lynching.

+Historical marker

-In 2018, the Dallas City Council approved efforts to create a memorial.
+In 2018, the Dallas City Council approved efforts to create a memorial to Brooks.
 The nonprofit Remembering Black Dallas initially requested that the Dallas city government apply for a historical marker funded by the Equal Justice Initiative in December 2018, but in November of the following year applied for funding independently of the city.
 Remembering Black Dallas created a subsidiary group, the Dallas County Justice Initiative, to manage the project.
-The site of Brooks' lynching was unmarked for 111 years until the Dallas County Justice Initiative placed a marker in 2021, which was described as Dallas County's first such marker.
+The Dallas County Justice Initiative placed a marker in 2021, which was described as Dallas County's first such marker.
 Remembering Black Dallas also planned activities and programs for local high school students, with scholarships that support students writing on the history of racist violence and the Civil Rights movement in Dallas.
 Financial support for the scholarships was provided by the Equal Justice Initiative.
 In July 2023 a second historical marker was placed at the Dallas County Courthouse, where Brooks was held before being lynched.